-The mission of Mississippi Gulf Coast Community College is to meet the educational and community needs in George, Harrison, Jackson, and Stone counties by providing superior instruction through traditional and technological formats to offer workforce pathways, certificates, diplomas, and associate transfer and applied degrees.
+The mission of Mississippi Gulf Coast Community College is to meet the educational and community needs in George, Harrison, Jackson, and Stone counties by providing superior instruction through traditional and technological formats.
+MGCCC's mission allows the College to provide a wide variety of curriculum, trades, and professional training opportunities to meet the educational needs of the community.
+The College offers instruction to stakeholders who wish to obtain workforce pathways, certificates, diplomas, and associates transfer and applied degrees.
 The college embraces lifelong learning, productive citizenship, service learning, and leadership development in a dynamic and innovative learning environment.